User Guide

 5.5 Finding a food item: find

-Easy and quick filtering of food items is made possible via the find
+Easy and quick filtering of food items is made possible via the find command.

 This command allows you to specify certain criteria to filter the current food list by,